mysayasan/mysayasan.github.io/index.md

 ---

 ### Kiswire Federated Authentication System (2020-Present)
-<p>Develop Kiswire Federated Authentication System for single sign-on like method.
+<p>Develop Kiswire Federated Authentication System for single sign-on like concept.
 The purpose of the system is to eliminate multiple login credential that causing problem for employees to login into different programs at a time.
   <br>
   <br>
   <b>Coding Language:</b> <i>Golang, ReactJS</i><br>